vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

 There will be five possible `"Type"`:
 - (i) `"Feature"`.
 Its `"Path"` values will include (but not limited to): "Recipients", "CreateAnimatedEmoji", "StickerPals", "TrendingMessages",...
 - (ii) `"Tab"`.
 Its `"Path"` values will include (but not limited to): "HelloHuggy", "SurveyBot", "Pairs", "UsefulMessages", "Recipients", "TrendingGifs", "Emoji", "DailyIdeas", "IThinkOfYou"...
-- categories of content: (iii) `"GifCategory"`, (iv) `"ThemeCategory"` or (v) `"TextCategory"`.
+- categories of content: (iii) `"GifCategory"`, (iv) `"ImageCategory"` or (v) `"TextCategory"`.
 Their `"Path"` values will be the URL of the content page.
-Example: "/data/common/giphycontent/hungry.json" in the case of a `"GifCategory"` or "/themes/penguins/small" in the case of a `"ThemeCategory"`
+Example: "/data/common/giphycontent/hungry.json" in the case of a `"GifCategory"` or "/themes/penguins/small" in the case of an `"ImageCategory"`

 BEWARE: the difference between Feature and Tab can sometimes be very fine.
 One tab can be comprised of only one feature.
-Make surer the client knows explicitely what you are refering to.
+Make sure the client knows explicitely what you are refering to.

 As a rule, when I am redirected to a Feature, I should be able to complete the user journey in this feature and then land back on the bot.
 On the contrary, when I am redirected to a tab and I complete the user journey through this tab, I will land back in this tab.